| Panagia Vlahernon

 is strictly for

-***Please Note that our Guesthouse is CLOSED until
+***Please Note that, due to construction, our Guesthouse is CLOSED until

 Monastery for venerating icons, processions to and from the